the-au-forml-lab/plgroup/docs/index.md

 | 11. | November 8   | Paper 11 discussion                                                   |
 | 12. | November 22  | Fall Finale and Awards Gala                                           |

-* No meeting on August 23 and November 15.
+No meeting on August 23 and November 15.
-* The weeks of November 8--15 are reserved for preparing for the Awards discussion.
+The weeks of November 8--15 are reserved for preparing for the awards discussion.